mvolkmann/blog/src/prolog.md

 - <a href="https://www.swi-prolog.org/pldoc/man?section=clpqr"
   target="_blank">CLP(R)<a> for floating point numbers

-When using SICStus Prolog, consider using {% aTargetBlank "https://github.com/triska/clpz", "CLP(Z)" %} as an alternative to CLP(F).
+When using Scryer or SICStus Prolog, consider using {% aTargetBlank "https://github.com/triska/clpz", "CLP(Z)" %} as an alternative to CLP(FD).

 Each of these libraries define new operators and must be loaded in order to use them.